olivier3lanc/Scroll-Frames/README.md

 permalink: index.html
 unlisted: true
 ---
-Scroll Frames bonds scroll on still images sequences to craft cinematics on a web page.

-Scroll Frames allows to animate still images sequences binded on scroll.

-Scroll Frames is intended to be used for cinematic usage on any web page.

-Scroll Frames is a javascript library that applies background image from a sequence of images on any HTML tag according to the position of this HTML tag.
+Scroll Frames is a javascript library intended to be used for cinematic usage on any web page.
+Scroll Frames binds scroll on still images sequences to craft cinematics on a web page.
+It applies CSS background image on any HTML tag from a sequence of images according to the position of this HTML tag.

 ## How does it work?